-Explain what action you took and why, in as much detail as possible.
-This is the most important part of the STAR process, as it shows the interviewer how you accessed the situation to reach the appropriate course of action.
+Explain what action you took and why in as much detail as possible.
+This is the most important part of the STAR process, as it shows the interviewer how you assessed the situation to reach the appropriate course of action.

 3. Take your time

 When the interviewer asks you a question, don’t rush to answer.
-You won’t be penalised for taking a minute or two to think your answer through – and if you’re at all nervous, it will prevent you from blurting things out without thinking.
+You won’t be penalised for taking a minute or two to think your answer through – and if you’re at all nervous, it’ll prevent you from blurting things out without thinking.

-If the interviewer asks you to give an example of something from your own background, then take a moment to whizz through the STAR technique in your head – it will keep you calm and help make your answer more complete.
+If the interviewer asks you to give an example of something from your own background, then take a moment to whizz through the STAR technique in your head – it’ll keep you calm and help make your answer more complete.